manojbusam/MachineLearning/README.md

 - Data Governance: Ensuring data integrity.

 ## Step 3: Data Preparation & Analysis
+Exploratory Data Analysis (EDA): Analyzing and exploring the data to understand its patterns, relationships, and characteristics.
+This phase involves statistical analysis, data visualization, and hypothesis testing to uncover insights and trends.

+Feature Engineering: Selecting, transforming, and creating relevant features from the data that will be used to train machine learning models.
+This step aims to improve the model's performance by highlighting important aspects of the data.

 Scientific Methods:
 - Exploratory Data Analysis (EDA).